ewoks-kit/ewoksorange/doc/tutorials/my_first_widget/testing.rst

 .. image:: img/first_testing.png

-In this example the
+In this example:

-* 'rescale data' is the task you just created.
+* ``rescale data`` is the task you just created.
 * The three other tasks / widgets are instances of `python script <https://orangedatamining.com/widget-catalog/transform/pythonscript/>`_ from `Orange3 <https://orangedatamining.com/>`_

 .. hint::
-    the pythonscript widget is now part of the **transform** category but it might also be in the 'data' category according to the version you are using.
+    the ``pythonscript`` widget is now part of the **transform** category but it might also be in the 'data' category according to the version you are using.

 .. warning::